ShreelaxmiHegde/spotify-ui-clone/README.md

 ## 🎧 Spotify UI Clone ##
 <p> A responsive front-end clone of the Spotify web player built using HTML, and vanilla CSS.
-  This project focuses purely on the UI/UX design — no backend or music functionality included. </p>
+  This project focuses purely on the UI/UX design and no backend or music functionality included. </p>

   ---